Modular $\mathbb{Z}_2$-Crossed Tambara-Yamagami-like Categories for Even Groups: Introduction

 In general, this fusion category does not admit a braiding, but with the $G$-action above, there exist $G$-crossed braidings, which were classified in \cite{Gal22}.
 This produces two explicit $\Z_2$-crossed extensions $\cC=\smash{\Vect_\Gamma^Q[\Z_2,\eps]}$, $\eps\in\{\pm1\}$, of $\cB=\smash{\Vect_\Gamma^Q}$, see \autoref{cor_TY}.
 Finding precisely two $G$-crossed extensions of the given $\cB$ with the given categorical action of $G$ on $\cB$ matches the general classification result for braided $G$-crossed extensions in \cite{ENO10,DN21}; see \autoref{thm_ourENO_braided}.

 One is especially interested in cases where the $\Z_2$-crossed braiding, and thus in particular the given braiding on $\smash{\Vect_\Gamma}$, i.e.\ the quadratic form $Q$, is nondegenerate.
 In this case, the $\Z_2$-equivariantisation $\cC\sslash\Z_2$ is a modular tensor category (see \autoref{prop_TY_modular}), which was described in \cite{GNN09}.
-The definition of the Tambara-Yamagami category requires that on $\smash{\Vect_\Gamma^Q}$ the associator is trivial and the quadratic form $Q$ admits a quadratic form $q$ with $Q=q^2$, which appears in the braiding and associator involving the $g$-graded component.
+The definition of the Tambara-Yamagami category requires that on $\smash{\Vect_\Gamma^Q}$ the associator is trivial and that the quadratic form $Q$ admits a square root, i.e.\ a quadratic form $q$ with $Q=q^2$, which appears in the braiding and associator involving the $g$-graded component.
 In the nondegenerate case, this necessarily means that the group $\Gamma$ has \emph{odd order} or, equivalently, that $G$ acts on $\Gamma$ with the only fixed point $0$.

 In this article, we generalise the results in \cite{TY98,Gal22} by constructing braided $\Z_2$-crossed extensions $\cC$ of $\cB=\smash{\Vect_\Gamma^Q}$ with the quadratic form $Q$ nondegenerate and the finite, abelian group $\Gamma$ of \emph{arbitrary order} where $G\cong\Z_2$ still acts (as a certain categorical action, cf.\ \autoref{rem_minusoneaction}) by multiplication with $-1$ on $\Gamma$. \begin{introTheorem}[\ref{thm_evenTY}] For $\eps\in\{\pm1\}$, the data given in \autoref{sec_evenTY} define a $\Z_2$-crossed ribbon fusion category